robvet/dapr-workshop/Assignment02/step-by-step.md

            "vehicleregistrationservice", "http://localhost:3601")));
    ```

    With this snippet, you use the `DaprClient` to create an `HttpClient` instance for doing service invocation.
 You specify the `app-id` of the service you want to communicate with.
 You also specify the address of the Dapr sidecar for the FineCollectionService as it doesn't use the default Dapr HTTP port (3500).
-The resulting `HttpClient` instance is explicitly passed into the constructor of the `VehicleRegistrationService` proxy.
+The `HttpClient` instance created by Dapr is explicitly passed into the constructor of the `VehicleRegistrationService` proxy.

    > This is an example of the deep integration of Dapr with ASP.NET Core when using the `Dapr.AspNetCore` library.
-You can still use the `HttpClient` (and its rich feature-set) in your code, but under the hood the Dapr service invocation building block is used.
+You can still use the `HttpClient` (and its rich feature-set) in your code, but under the hood it uses the Dapr service invocation building block to communicate.

 1. Open the file `src/FineCollectionService/Proxies/VehicleRegistrationService.cs` in VS Code.

-1. Because the `HttpClient` passed into this class has already been created for a certain `app-id`, you can omit the host information from the request URL.
+1. Because the `HttpClient` passed into this class has already been created with a specific `app-id`, you can omit the host information from the request URL.
 Change the URL that is used in the `GetVehicleInfo` to `/vehicleinfo/{license-number}`.
 The method should now look like this:

    ```csharp
    public async Task<VehicleInfo> GetVehicleInfo(string licenseNumber)